-Henry Manthei, Mueller’s son-in-law, bought the business in August and continued to operate it under the name of the Mueller Implement Co.
+Henry continued to operate it under the name of the Mueller Implement.
 He said he would make several improvements, including a new display room, an extension of warehouse facilities and the addition of a service department for tractors and farm machinery.

-Arnold and Robert Manthei took over the business in 1960 and sold it in 1968 to the Fredrick Equipment Company.
 At the time it was the oldest Harvester dealership in Wisconsin, according to the Princeton quas qui centennial booklet published in 1973.
-The building is currently being used for storage.

-Although Art Dreblow did not sell autos at the implement company that he opened at 631 South Fulton Street (a daycare center in 2021), near the intersection of County Road D and state highways 23-73, in 1948, I’ve added the firm here because he eventually also tried the gas business … and because I got a kick out of the Marj Mlodzik appearance in the final paragraph!
+Although Art Dreblow did not sell autos at the implement business that he opened at 631 South Fulton Street (a daycare center in 2021), near the intersection of County Road D and state highways 23-73, in 1948, I’ve added the firm here because he eventually also tried the gas business … and because I got a kick out of the appearance by Marj Mlodzik, recent president of the Princeton Historical Society, in the final paragraph!

 Princeton Times-Republic, Oct.
 2, 1947 – “Art Dreblow is making progress on his new farm implement warehouse being erected south of the NYA building.”